How Do You Run Trivia Games for Team Building That People Actually Want to Play?

 Close and Continue (After the Game)

-Trivia results are in: 1st: [Team Name] — [Score] points 2nd: [Team Name] — [Score] points 3rd: [Team Name] — [Score] points Biggest surprise: only [N]% of teams knew [fact].
-Now you all do.
-Most debated answer: [Question] — we're still arguing about it.
+Results are in 🏆 1st: [Team Name] — [Score] pts 2nd: [Team Name] — [Score] pts 3rd: [Team Name] — [Score] pts Biggest surprise: only [N]% of teams got [fact] right.
+Now you all know.
+Most debated answer of the night: [Question] — still arguing about it.
 Same time next [Day]?
 Different questions, same glory.

 If you're on Actify, trivia templates, auto-scoring, and leaderboards are built in — you can run a trivia session in under 3 minutes of prep.